jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

 6. DN - Debit Note
 :::

-* You have to tick "Apply To" in order to set the further action (eg. unblock, block or override) to control the exceed credit and overdue limit.
+* You have to tick "Apply To" in order to set the further action (e.g. unblock, block or override) to control the exceed credit and overdue limit.
 See screenshot below:

 ![credContAction](../../../static/img/usage/customer/customerBasicGuide/cred-cont-action.png)